-Students learn child development theories and milestones birth to age 9 with a focus on cultural and developmental variation.
-Students also learn inclusive teaching skills and strategies for all children including English Language Learners (ELL).
-Developing reciprocal relationships with families is a foundational skill.
-Requires five observational visits to a variety of educational settings, infant/toddler through grade 4.
+Students learn child development theories and milestones from prenatal to age 9 in the context of cultural and developmental variations.
+They learn inclusive teaching skills and strategies for all children including English Language Learners (ELL).
+They will understand the value of developing respectful, reciprocal relationships with families and community partners is a foundational skill.
+Students will be introduced to Art is a Way of Learning (AWL) as a curriculum framework.
+The course requires five observational visits to a variety of educational settings: infant/ toddler, Preschool/Head Start program, 1st/2nd grade, 3rd/4th grade, and special education classroom.
+Observation visits total ten hours (two hours each).
 Also available through Online Learning.
+Child Abuse Registry, Criminal Background Check, and FBI clearances are required.

-EARL 107 Observation and Assessment (Cr3) (3:0)
+EARL 107 Observation and Assessment in Early Childhood (Cr3) (3:0)

-Students learn methods for observing, documenting and assessing children's learning from birth to age 9.
-Students are introduced to learning standard and assessment tools for evaluating safe and healthy indoor and outdoor learning environments emphasizing universal design and aesthetics.
-Requires five observational visits to a variety of educational settings - infant/toddler through grade 4.
-Pre- or coreq. - EARL 106.
+Students learn methods of observing, documenting, and assessing children's learning from 0 to age 9 in the context of cultural and developmental variations.
+They are introduced to learning standards and assessment tools for evaluating safe and healthy indoor and outdoor learning environments integrating Universal Design for Learning (UDL).
+Students learn how to use the Art as a Way of Learning (AWL) framework to observe and assess children's development and learning environments.
+The course requires five observational visits in one of the following settings: infant/ toddler through grade 4.
+Observation visits total ten hours (two hours each).
 Also available through Online Learning.
+Child Abuse Registry, Criminal Background Check, and FBI clearances are required.